osoc21/RoadBase/misc/deployment/README.md

 ![github secrets](https://i.imgur.com/YCqEylB.png)

 ## Deployment
 To setup deployment on any server, a [docker-compose.yml](https://github.com/osoc21/RoadBase/blob/master/misc/deployment/docker-compose.yml) has been created in this folder.
+If the docker hub repository has changed, don't forget to edit the image links in this file as well.